 On Wednesday Williams came to the set of Happy Days.
 Taping was set to occur on Friday evening, and normally a guest star would have started rehearsing with the cast on Monday.
 Yet this late arrival didn’t keep him from mesmerizing everyone around him with his talent.
 “He started improvising instantly,” Howard later said of Williams’ performance.
 “It was the most exhilarating thing.”
 In 2015, Winkler revealed to The Guardian how he’d felt at the time: “I’m in the presence of greatness and my job here is to get out of his way.”

-READ More: How to Skip the Survey Page
+READ More: How to Stop Being Afraid

 Williams had attended Juilliard and been seen on TV in a revival of Laugh-In and The Richard Pryor Show, but nothing he’d done previously could match the reaction to his appearance on Happy Days.
 Marshall shared with People what took place once the show finished taping: “At the end of the episode, 300 people in the audience stood up and applauded, which is not usually done.
 It didn’t take a genius to know he could do his own show.”